telenordigital/id-docs.telenordigital.com/docs/integrate-androidsdk/signinuser.md

 ---
-title: Authenticating a user and authorizing app
+title: Authenticate a user and authorize app
 description: Detailed information on using the CONNECT Android SDK for integration.
 lunr: true
 nav_sort: 2